-- (a) Trustee: Names and profiles of the directors. - (b) Investment Manager: Brief profiles of directors of the Investment Manager and the units held or proposed to be held by them in InvIT.
+- (a) Trustee: Names and profiles of the directors. - (b) Investment Manager: Brief profiles of directors of the Investment Manager and the Units held or proposed to be held by them in InvIT.

-5. What are the litigation related disclosures in offer documents and placement memorandums?
+What are the litigation related disclosures in Offer Documents and Placement Memorandums?

-The litigation related disclosures in offer documents and placement memorandums pertaining to the Parties to the InvIT, the InvIT and the InvIT Assets are as follows:
+The litigation related disclosures in Offer Documents and Placement Memorandums pertaining to the Parties to the InvIT, the InvIT and the InvIT Assets are as follows:

-- (a) Details of any material litigations pertaining to the InvIT Assets. - (b) Brief description of material litigation and regulatory actions pending against the InvIT and its associates, if any, in the last five years. - (c) Brief description of material litigation and regulatory actions pending against the Sponsor and its associates, if any, in the last five years. - (d) Brief description of material litigation and regulatory actions pending against the Investment Manager and its associates, if any, in the last five years. - (e) Brief description of material litigation and regulatory actions pending against the Project Manager and its associates, if any, in the last five years.
+- (a) Details of any material litigations pertaining to the InvIT Assets. - (b) Brief description of material litigation and regulatory actions pending against the InvIT, if any. - (c) Brief description of material litigation and regulatory actions pending against the Sponsor and its associates, if any.

-(f) Brief description of material litigation and regulatory actions pending against the Trustee, if any, in the last five years.
+- (d).
+Brief description of material litigation and regulatory actions pending against the Investment Manager and its associates, if any. - (e).
+Brief description of material litigation and regulatory actions pending against the Project Manager and its associates, if any. - (f).
+Brief description of material litigation and regulatory actions pending against the Trustee, if any.

-6. What financial statements are to be included in offer documents and placement memorandums?
+What financial statements are to be included in Offer Documents and Placement Memorandums?

-In terms of the InvIT Regulations, offer documents and placement memorandums are required to include financial information for a period of last three completed financial years.
-If the closing date of the last completed financial year is more than six months before the date of offer document or placement memorandum, the InvIT is also required to disclose interim financial information.
+In terms of the InvIT Regulations, Offer Documents and Placement Memorandums are required to include financial information for a period of last three completed financial years.
+If the closing date of the last completed financial years is more than six months before the date of Offer Document or Placement Memorandum, the InvIT is also required to disclose interim financial information.

 If an InvIT is already in existence for the last three completed financial years, its historical financial statements on both, standalone and consolidated basis are required to be disclosed.
-However, where an InvIT is in existence for less than three years, combined financial statements of the InvIT are required to be disclosed.
-The consolidated or combined financial statements, as applicable should be prepared in accordance with Indian Accounting Standards.
+However, where an InvIT is in existence for less than three years, combined financial statements of the InvIT are required